chrisotto6/chrisotto/Migration.md

 - [ ] TOC Component to applicable posts `<TOCInline toc={props.toc} asDisclosure toHeading={3} />`
 - [x] Remove Theme reference in footer
 - [ ] Fix formatting of footer on mobile
+- [x] Matter API for getting the summary of the post dynamically to render it in the BlogItem component
+- [ ] Spacing for tailwind grid for formatting of BlogItem component, right now it's too smooshed with the image

 ## Setup